supertokens/blog/content/self-hosted-authentication/index.md

 ### **Functionality**

-Ory Kratos provides features such as -
+Ory Kratos provides features such as:

 - Self Service Login and Registration
 - Multifactor Authentication